vakila/javascript-first-steps/README.md

 ### Course description

-In this course, we'll start from square one to take our first steps into the wide world of JavaScript, and we'll walk away with the core skills we need to become productive JavaScript programmers.
+In this course, we'll start from square one to take our first steps into the wide world of JavaScript, and we'll walk away with the core skills we need 0to become productive JavaScript programmers.
 Through a series of hands-on projects, we'll learn how to write our own JS code to manipulate and add interactivity to our websites, in cooperation with our friends HTML & CSS.
 We'll wrap our heads around the building blocks of JS programs, including data types, objects, arrays, and functions, and how to work with them using core language features like operators, variables, loops, and branching logic.
 We'll even encounter modern JS features & syntax such as arrow functions, destructuring, promises and async/await.
 After this course we'll be ready to dive deeper into topics like advanced JS, functional programming, frontend frameworks like React, or backend programming with Node.

 ### Audience